roman-milk/roman-milk.github.io/wifes-journey.md

  Emma stared between the splayed legs and her heart almost pounded out of her chest.
 She noticed the pink slit and the puffy pussy-lips that were overly swollen because of the savage spanking.
 She already knew why the woman was shaven and that Mistress Nadine had been the one to do it.
 The very tip of Sue's precious clitoris poked through the labia and Sally knew exactly where to strike next.
 She spanked the bare crotch and made sure each slap hit directly on the exposed slit with one or two fingers striking the vulnerable clit.

  The tears were enough indication that the woman had succumbed to the humiliation and that Susan's spirit was broken.
 Emma could have stopped the spanking, but she decided to administer the utmost punishment, as the loud sound of each slap echoed in the room.
 Ella was far too worked up to wait.
 When her sister's hand moved up to get ready for another slap, she slipped her hand into Sue's dripping crotch.
 There was no hesitation or delay when her fingers surrounded the swollen clitoris and squeezed.
-Report_Story #2